splunk/observability-workshop/workshop/itsi/Setup_for_Instructors.md

-Prerequisites:
+Prerequisites to perform this lab :

-to perform this lab you need :
+- Terraform installed

-Terraform installed
+- AWS Account

-AWS credentials (AWS console ?)
-AWS Account aws_access_key_id | aws_secret_access_key
+- AWS access keys aws_access_key_id aws_secret_access_key
-SSH Key
+- SSH Key (the Private SSH Key file one you use for AWS Instances follow https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html

 An observability cloud suite organisation ID.

-Either the observability cloud suite environmment from the IM/APM workshop Or an observability cloud suite you create for the ITSI workshop.
+Either use the observability cloud suite environmment from the IM/APM workshop Or you use/create an observability cloud suite environment to run the ITSI workshop to run it on its own.

 Data need to be ingested in the observability cloud for this workshop:
 -Follow the steps to deploy the online boutique on a aws instance here https://github.com/signalfx/observability-workshop/tree/master/workshop/aws/ec2 -Follow the steps to connect the AWS instance to the observability suite here https://signalfx.github.io/observability-workshop/latest/

-Open observability-workshop in your preferred code editor.
+Open observability-workshop/workshop/itsi in your preferred code editor.

 ```
 cp terraform.tfvars.example terraform.tfvars